stulacy/multistateutils/README.md

 })
 ```

-`rdes` handles these cases with no problems; currently the following distributions are supported:
+`predict_transitions` handles these cases with no problems; currently the following distributions are supported:

 -   Weibull
 -   Gamma